 Tales from the Garden

-All Members who love to read and discuss garden-themed books are welcome
+Members and friends who love to read and discuss garden-themed books

 From the author of the international bestseller The Light Over London and The Whispers of War comes a poignant and unforgettable tale of five women living across three different times whose lives are all connected by one very special garden.